-Crime Scene Manual Revision 6
+Crime Scene Manual

-Crime Scene Investigation Page 42 of 168 Issue Date: 11/16/2023
+Crime Scene Investigation

 Methodology

-7.3.3.2 Items should be documented as to their condition as found (e.g. shirt inside out, shoes laced, etc.).
+Items should be documented as to their condition as found 7.3.3.2 (e.g. shirt inside out, shoes laced, etc.).
 The condition may be relevant and should not be altered until documentation is complete, and ideally, not altered at all.

+7.3.4 Searching

-- 7.3.4 Searching - 7.3.4.1 The nature of any search and associated activity is intrusive, so it should not be undertaken until documentation is complete.
+The nature of any search and associated activity is intrusive, so it should not be undertaken until documentation is complete.
 During searches, items may be moved to be more thoroughly examined, which alters the scene.
 Multiple searches, at varying levels of depth, may be conducted throughout the scene, as appropriate.
-7.3.4.2 Crime scene searches should be methodical (i.e. ordered and systematic).
-The type of search to be conducted should be determined based on the nature of the terrain/area being searched, lighting conditions, environmental conditions, and the size of the item(s) being searched for (if - 7.3.4.3 Circle/Spiral searches are common when searching interior scenes.
-Generally, the CSI starts at the perimeter of the room and works inward in a spiral pattern.

-7.3.4.4 Strip/Line searches are often used when searching exterior scenes (e.g. parking lot, yard).
+- 7.3.4.2 Crime scene searches should be methodical (i.e. ordered and systematic).
+The type of search to be conducted should be determined based on the nature of the terrain/area being searched, lighting conditions, environmental conditions, and the size of the item(s) being searched for (if applicable). - 7.3.4.3 Circle/Spiral searches are common when searching interior scenes.
+Generally, the CSI starts at the perimeter of the room and works inward in a spiral pattern. - 7.3.4.4 Strip/Line searches are often used when searching exterior scenes (e.g. parking lot, yard).
 The area is divided into parallel strips based on an area that can be examined by a single searcher.
-When a searcher has finished searching a strip of land, they would move one strip over, and repeat applicable).
+When a searcher has finished searching a strip of land, they would move one strip over, and repeat the process, until each strip had been searched.
+If multiple searchers are utilized, they may go through their strips side-by-side, until all strips are searched.